lgartrell11/portfolio/README.md

 #   The point of this project was to showcase my graphing and coding skills in excel.
 #   Sheet2 and sheet3 shows the statistics I deduced form the data.
 #
+# SOFTWARE ENGINEERING EXPERIENCE (only includes work done by myself, with the only exception being App.js):
+#
 # addSong.js:
 #   This javascript file is a component to a parent App.js.
 The component allowed a user to add a song to a SQL database
 #